kynadev/fen-link-site/README.md

 Info for people working on this website, this is **the important stuff.**

+- Make sure to use **tabs** and **not** spaces!
-- When writing a _component_ use the lambda function sytax!
+- When writing a _component_ use the `export default function` sytax!
+- Use a `ComponentProps` props interface and pass props into your components.
+- Name components with the same name as the file, but not required for pages.
+- Import styles with the `@/styles/css_file` path
+- Import components with the `../components/component_file` path
+- Place things in the right folders.

 ## Running the Dev Server